 Common Plumbing Mistakes To Avoid

 DIY plumbing is possible, especially if you have the right tools, the right knowledge/expertise, and the right mindset.
 However, it’s important to know what’s in your wheelhouse. . . and when it may make more sense to hire a plumbing service.
+Also, see this post that covers a number of DIY plumbing repairs you can do without a license.

 Before beginning any plumbing project, consult these plumbing tips to help you prepare yourself and your home.
 Also, see our many guides on home water heating that cover a range of helpful topics, including water heater maintenance.